How to Defend a Misfeasance Claim

-Above all, never cave in to threats of Misfeasance proceedings in written correspondence from a liquidator, creditor, shareholder, or their lawyers.
-Only take these warnings seriously after court documents have been served because that's when things can get costly.
+Above all, never cave in to threats of Misfeasance proceedings in written correspondence.
+Take these warnings seriously after court documents have been served as that's when the situation gets costly.

-Misfeasance claims can be stressful and cost between £30,000 and £60,000, or even more to defend.
+Misfeasance claims can be stressful, and cost from £30,000 to £60,000 or more to defend.
 In contrast and for a much smaller amount, I&L advises company directors on how to protect themselves against adverse proceedings.

 Who can bring a Misfeasance claim?

-In the vast majority of cases, the insolvency practitioner (liquidator) will claim for Misfeasance against the director of a liquidated company.
+In most cases, the IP (liquidator) will claim for Misfeasance against the director of a liquidated company.
 The government's Insolvency Service, creditors, and shareholders can also take action.
-However, no claim can be made if the business has entered either Administration or a Company Voluntary Arrangement (CVA).
+But if the business has entered either Administration or a Company Voluntary Arrangement (CVA), no claim can be made.